This betting exchange guide shows how to use an exchange. Learn about decimal odds, back bets, lay bets, and liquidity.

 Betting exchanges are different.
 They are a website for customers to back and lay bets between each other.

 How does an exchange make money?
 They charge a percentage commission from the winning backer or layer in a betting market.

 Exchanges have changed the betting industry.
 Customers can find value odds and act like a bookmaker themselves to lay bets.

 Each has its own strengths.
-Betfair offering the widest range of markets.
+Betfair offer the widest range of markets.
 Smarkets are innovators, and Matchbook is strong on American sports.

 How does an exchange work?

 Decimal odds: A traditional bookmaker displays odds as fractions like 7/2.
 These odds do not include the backer’s stake.
 But, a betting exchange shows odds in decimal format, which includes the backer’s stake.

 To convert fractional odds to decimal odds, take the first figure and divide by the second figure, then add 1.